open-mmlab/mmengine/docs/en/tutorials/dataset.md

 If you have never been exposed to PyTorch's Dataset and DataLoader classes, you are recommended to read through [PyTorch official tutorial](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) to get familiar with some basic concepts.
 ```

 Datasets and DataLoaders are necessary components in MMEngine's training pipeline.
 They are conceptually derived from and consistent with PyTorch.
-Typically, a dataset defines the quantity, parsing and pre-processing of the data, while a dataloader iteratively load data according to settings such as `batch_size`, `shuffle`, `num_workers`, etc. Datasets are encapsulated with dataloaders and they together constitute the data source.
+Typically, a dataset defines the quantity, parsing, and pre-processing of the data, while a dataloader iteratively loads data according to settings such as `batch_size`, `shuffle`, `num_workers`, etc. Datasets are encapsulated with dataloaders and they together constitute the data source.

 In this tutorial, we will step through their usage in MMEngine runner from the outside (dataloader) to the inside (dataset) and give some practical examples.
 After reading through this tutorial, you will be able to: